-The major allows significant flexibility, depending on interests and career goals.
-The following is one example but students are urged to discuss their personal plans with the undergraduate adviser.
-The term "neuroelective" refers to elective choices pre-approved for the major.
+The major allows significant flexibility, directed by interests and career goals.
+The following is one curricular example of many, and students are urged to discuss their personal plans with the undergraduate advisor.
+The acronym "NSBH" refers to neuroscience and behavior elective choices pre-approved for the major.